Your team name | To review 1 | To review 2 |

 Reviewee tasks

 Once you receive feedback from your peers, you should address them.
-You should do this by directly updating your proposal or making any other updates to your repo as needed.
+You should do this by directly updating your project or making any other updates to your repo as needed.
 You can do these updates all in one commit or you can spread it across multiple commits.

 Regardless, in the last commit that addresses the peer review comments, you should use a keyword in your commit message that will close the peer review issues.
 These words are close, closes, closed, fix, fixes, fixed, resolve, resolves, and resolved and they need to be followed by the issue number (which you can find next to the issue title).
 So, your commit message can say something like “Finished updates based on peer review, fixes #1”.